kindelia/Kindelia/WHITEPAPER.md

 else using the `reg{}` statement.
 The owner of the top-level namespace, which we call `Namer`, is defined on the genesis block.

-On the block below, the global Namer registers the `Foo` namespace to Alice, who then registers the `Foo.Bar` namespace to Bob, who deploys the `Foo.Bar.cats`
+On the block below, Namer registers `Foo` to Alice, who registers `Foo.Bar` to Bob, who deploys the `Foo.Bars.cats` function:
-function:

 ```c
 // Subjects: